Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 - Outhouse to Penthouse: Why We Should All Be Talking About SV Darmstadt 98 | @bakibalboa Football

-Why is promotion and relegation such an integral part of the international football structure?
-Obviously it lets the best clubs, both on the field and off it, rise to the top while the pretenders and the weaklings fall by the wayside.
-There’s more to
+Why are promotion and relegation such an integral part of the international football structure?
+Obviously, it lets the best clubs, both on the field and off it, rise to the top while the pretenders and the weaklings fall by the wayside.

 - Pictures of Lillies